 If you have any of these signs, call your provider right away.

 People with bone disorders who also have blood clotting disorders may have an increased risk of bleeding.

 Chen YH, Carrino JA, Fayad LM.
 Image-guided percutaneous biopsy of musculoskeletal lesions.
 In: Mauro MA, Murphy KPJ, Thomson KR, Venbrux AC, Morgan RA, eds.
 Image-Guided Interventions.
 2nd ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 157.

 Reisinger C, Mallinson PI, Chou H, Munk PL, Ouellette HA.
 Interventional radiologic techniques in management of bone tumors.
 In: Heymann D, ed.
-Bone Cancer: Primary Bone Cancers and Bone Metastases.
+Bone Cancer.
 2nd ed.
 Philadelphia, PA: Elsevier; 2015:chap 44.